bufbuild-ru/docs/docs/bsr/generated-sdks/swift/index.md

 ## Names and versions

 For SDK and product names, as well as available versions for a generated SDK, browse the BSR module's **SDKs** tab, which you can find at `https://{host}/{org}/{module}/sdks`.
-The BSR has special syntax for generated SDK names and product names—it's slightly different depending on which SDK you use.
+The BSR has special syntax for generated SDK names and product names — it's slightly different depending on which SDK you use.

 - _MODULE-OWNER_ is the owner of the module.
 - _MODULE-NAME_ is the name of the module.